 The three building blocks of any BCAA supplement are amino acids leucine, isoleucine, and valine.
 All three are essential amino acids, that we should be getting from food anyway.
 Best sources include eggs, red meat, fish, beans, peas, and mushrooms.
 Th reason BCAAs work as a supplement is because the liver does not affect them after ingestion.
 This means that they end up in the bloodstream unchanged, and can get to work in your muscles straight away.

-In terms of effects, BCAA’s primarily helping increase protein synthesis.
+In terms of effects, BCAA’s primarily help increase protein synthesis.
 They also have a role to play in overall energy production and reduced protein degradation.
-These are all important benefits for all kinds of athletes, and especially grapplers.
-So far, plenty of scientific studies have proven that BCAAs work.
-Given they’re relatively cheap price, they are certainly among the indispensable Jiu-Jitsu supplements.
+These are all important benefits for all kinds of athletes, especially grapplers.
+So far, plenty of scientific studies has proven that BCAAs work.
+Given their relatively cheap price, they are certainly among the indispensable Jiu-Jitsu supplements.

 BCAAs As Jiu-Jitsu Supplements

 Let’s look at the effects that BCAAs have on the body in terms of benefiting grappling performance.
 One reason most people use BCAAs is “for energy” this, however, is a very wide term, often describing how people feel rather than providing facts.

 The increase in energy that people describe as a result of using BCAAs is due to their positive protein synthesis effects.
 Since they both help protein synthesis and prevent degradation of muscle tissue they’re the perfect supplement to help prevent muscle loss during extreme physical exertion.

 Performance-wise, BCAAs work to replenish the amino acids that our bodies use during training.
 Constant replenishment of BCAAs results in less fatigue and better overall endurance.
 Since protein synthesis means building new tissue, this translates as rebuilding teh tissue your body breaks down during physical activities almost instantly.